MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ## Prerequisites

 > [!NOTE]
-> Places Finder is an opt-in feature and will be replacing the Room Finder experience once enabled.
+> Places Finder is an opt-in feature and will be replacing the Room Finder experience once enabled in Outlook on the Web, New Outlook for Windows, Outlook Desktop (Mac and Windows).
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).

 Before you begin, you must do the following tasks: